BlitterStudio/amiberry/docs/README.md

 Amiberry has been tested on the following Linux distros:

-- Debian/RPI-OS Buster, Bullseye and Bookworm ARM and x86_64
+- Debian/RPI-OS Bullseye, Bookworm ARM32, ARM64 and x86_64
-- Ubuntu ARM and x86 (64-bit)
+- Ubuntu ARM64 and x86_64
-- Manjaro ARM (64-bit)
+- Manjaro ARM and x86_64
-- DietPi ARM (32-bit)
+- DietPi
-- RetroPie ARM (32-bit)
+- RetroPie
-it should also work on several others.
+it should also work on several others, as long as the requirements are met.

-Some even include it in their app ecosystem (e.g. DietPi, RetroPie and others), so you can install and upgrade it directly from their menu system.
+Some distros include it in their app ecosystem (e.g. DietPi, RetroPie and others), so you can install and upgrade it directly from their menu system.

 ### macOS

-Amiberry has experimental support for macOS, and has been tested on:
+Amiberry supports macOS, and has been tested on:

 - Catalina (x86_64)
-- Monterey (x86_64 and M1)
+- Monterey (x86_64 and Apple Silicon)
+- Newer macOS versions should work as well

-You will need to install the required libraries using Homebrew.
+Under macOS, you will need to install the required libraries using Homebrew.
 If you want to compile it from source, please refer to the [relevant wiki page.](https://github.com/BlitterStudio/amiberry/wiki/Compiling-for-macOS)

 ### Dependencies